Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Background

 The challenge here is evaluating the likelihood for each lens, $p(\mathcal{D}_k|\Omega,\nu)$.
 First, we expand the evaluation, taking the product of the likelihood for each observable.
 Then, we introduce a marginalization over individual lens properties.
 We include a full likelihood derivation in Appendix \ref{appendix:likelihood_deriv}.
 The likelihood of an individual lens becomes:

-Note the marginalization over individual lens properties: $\rm \lambda_{int}$, $\kappa_{\text{ext}}$, $\beta_{\text{ani}}$, $\Delta \phi$, and $\sqrt{\mathcal{J}}$.
-As discussed in the derivation, we use $\sqrt{\mathcal{J}}$, since this is the quantity that is linearly related to the observable, $\sigma_v$.
-Note that the redshifts are not marginalized over, as we assume perfect knowledge of the redshift for every lens.
+Note the marginalization over individual lens properties: $\lambda_{\text{int}}$, $\kappa_{\text{ext}}$, $\beta_{\text{ani}}$, $\xi_{\text{lens}}$ .
+Lens and source redshifts are not marginalized over, as we assume perfect knowledge of the redshift for every lens.
 This equates to assuming some spectroscopic follow-up for the lens and source redshift for every lens in the sample of 800, which is feasible given dedicated surveys like Chilean AGN/Galaxy Extragalactic Survey (ChANGES) \citep{CHANGES_survey}.
 We discuss spectroscopic campaigns further in Section \ref{subsection:stellar_kin}.